Evan-Coleman/Weigh/README.md

 TODO:

 	Active
+		(GraphPage) Spice up Listview
+		(MainPage) Implement button for information & acompanying modal popup (General) Handle case of goal met (new goal, or show maintain caloric intake) (MainPage) Implement In-App-Purchases for removal of ads & Button for it (SettingsPage) Implement rate/share buttons
+		(General) Add google docs backend or way to backup (General) Optimise for more screen DPIs
+		(GraphPage) Add area colors for bmi
+		(MainPage) Continue UI revamp, possibly change to BMI circular gague (AddEntryPage) Add a stepper for weight and waist size

+	Done
+		(GraphPage) Add ability to click listview items (GraphPage) Add view for item details
-		(General) Pull latest weight from a linq query which is sorted by date (MainPage) Continue UI revamp, possibly change to BMI circular gague (SettingsPage) Save button messes things up, investigate (AddEntryPage) Spice up layout a little
+		(SettingsPage) Save button messes things up, investigate (AddEntryPage) Spice up layout a little
 		(AddEntryPage) Remove Activity Level
-		(AddEntryPage) Add a stepper for weight and waist size (General) Handle case of goal met (new goal, or show maintain caloric intake) (MainPage) Implement button for information & acompanying modal popup (GraphPage) Spice up Listview
-		(GraphPage) Add ability to click listview items (GraphPage) Add view for item details
-		(MainPage) Implement In-App-Purchases for removal of ads & Button for it (General) Optimise for more screen DPIs
-	    (General) Add google docs backend or way to backup (GraphPage) Add area colors for bmi

-	Done
-	(General) Add a way to know how on or off track you are to meet goal (MainPage) Change UI with chart trackers for weight/time left Add Measurements for Waist, maybe more
+		(General) Pull latest weight from a linq query which is sorted by date (General) Add a way to know how on or off track you are to meet goal (MainPage) Change UI with chart trackers for weight/time left Add Measurements for Waist, maybe more
 		Add extensions for imperial/metric changes